dheeraj-br/ejs_layout_implementation/README.md

 #### Explanation of example:
 * app.js
-    passes three values title, path, admin.
+    * passes three values title, path, admin.
-    title and path are meant to be used in base.ejs and admin is used in admins.ejs.
+    * title and path are meant to be used in base.ejs and admin is used in admins.ejs.
 * admins.ejs
-    declares two variables styles and content
+    * declares two variables styles and content
-    the two variables contain style tag and div tag respectively, they need to be enclosed in string literals finally there is an includes call passing the two variables to base.ejs
+    * the two variables contain style tag and div tag respectively, they need to be enclosed in string literals.
+    * Finally there is an includes call passing the two variables to base.ejs
 * base.ejs
-    styles and content variables are passed to base.ejs from admins.ejs base.ejs outputs the variables as html
+    * styles and content variables are passed to base.ejs from admins.ejs
+    * base.ejs outputs the variables as html

 #### Capabilities:
 * the variables passed into the child/base can be manipulated with override / append / prepend.